bryanjug/bryanjug/README.md

 <h1>👾 Bryan Jug 👾</h1>
 <h4>About me</h4>
-👋 Hi, I’m @bryanjug.
-I’m interested in web design, software development, cyber security, and AI.
-I have an AS degree in web design and development and I specialize in full-stack development.
-I'm currently learning about data structures and algorithms.
-I’m looking to collaborate on anything that'll bring me a new challenge.
+👋 Hi, I’m @bryanjug and I would say that I'm most interested in web design, backend and frontend software development.
+I have an AS degree in web design and development and I'm currently learning about data structures and algorithms.
+I’m looking to collaborate on anything that will bring me a new and unique challenge.
 You can reach me by going on my portfolio website: <a href="https://bryanjug.tech" target="_blank">Bryanjug.tech</a> and sending me a message through the contact form.
 <br><br>
 I build applications from the ground up, which includes the research, planning, management, and implementation of every project requirement.
-My need to make the world a better place is what motivates me to code and design everyday.
+My hope to make the world a better place is what motivates me to code and design everyday.

 #
 <br>